josharsh/OPython-Init/Lesson 1 - Introduction to Python/Introduction.md

 # **Python: An Introduction. **

-Designed by Guido van Rossum, Python is an open source popular programming language which was released in 1991.
+Designed by Guido van Rossum, Python is a popular open source programming language released in 1991.
 It is a  general-purpose, high-level programming language maintained by the Python Software Foundation.

 Before you head forward, it is important to note that there are two major Python versions- Python 2 and Python 3.
-Both the version have significant differences.
+Both the versions have significant differences.

 ## Why Learn Python: